In today’s post: Teach kids how to fold their own laundry with this simple DIY laundry folding board. It makes helping with the laundry fun!

 Thanks to an ingenious piece of cardboard, my 7 year old can now fold his own clothes I’m calling it the “folding helper”.
 Here’s a video that shows how it works, and after that I’ll show you the best way to make one of your own:

-Then fold that side in again, making a new crease.
+- Then fold that side in again, making a new crease.
 You’ll have folded the board into thirds.
+Each third will be about 9.5 inches wide.

-Open the board back up.
+- Open the board back up.
 Find the center (from top to bottom).
 Cut along each crease from the center to the bottom of the board (along the magenta dots below), creating a flap.
 Fold the flap up to make a new crease (along the teal dots below).
+Your board is ready to go!

 Using the helper, my 7 year old was able to get his clothes folded quite tidily on the first try, and I with a little practice he’ll get even faster at it.
 The key for shirts is to center them on the board, face down, and then smooth them out before starting to fold.
+We used the board for pants too – just watch the video to see that.
 Even my 12 year old (who knows how to fold laundry on his own) gave it a try and said the helper made it easier to keep things neat.

 Bottom line?
 It’s pretty nifty.
 Obviously I can fold clothes much faster without something like this, but it’s helpful for a young child.
 And it makes folding a lot more fun.

-Note: If you want to fold clothes slightly smaller, just cut more of the board and fold it into smaller thirds.
+Note: If you want to fold clothes slightly smaller, just cut more off the board and fold it into smaller thirds.
 Let me know if you give it a try!